Mridulbirla13/TextUtils/README.md

 - **Frontend**: Developed using React for a responsive and interactive user interface.
 React enables efficient state management and dynamic rendering of the user interface components.
 - **Backend**: Powered by a lightweight server using Node.js and Express.js to handle text processing requests.
-- **Deployment**: Hosted on a cloud platform such as Heroku, AWS, or Azure for easy access and scalability.
+- **Deployment**: Hosted on GitHub Pages for easy access and scalability.

 ## User Interface